parasdev123/INST377-Final/README.md

 To start both the server and react fronend do "npm run dev" on the main home folder.

 go to http://localhost:5500/api

+Things that worked well
+        worked with a react map gl library to host a proper map and add locations

+        Learned to use the bootstrap library to create a good looking fornt end user interface

+        Learned to use states in react to create user interactions such as toggle, and navbars

+Failures

+        Creating a way to have all the map details be one view was a failure, it did not work well

+        Tried to hook the contact us page to send the name, email, and message to a email server in the backedn, but it would not build properly

+Technology Used:

+        React with many react libraries:
+                axios - to retrieve data from the backend react-map-gl - to host a map and plot points Semantic-Ui - to create the navbar and many other ui elements